hashicorp/consul/website/source/docs/guides/containers-guide.md

 ```
 ## Configure and Run a Consul Server

-Next, you will use Docker command-line flags to start the agent as a server, configure networking, and bootstrap the cluster when one server is up.
+Next, you will use Docker command-line flags to start the agent as a server, configure networking, and bootstrap the datacenter when one server is up.

 ```sh
 $ docker run \